Skip to content

 Approval of Articles of Organization is one step in the right direction, but there is still more to do.

-- Apply for an EIN: This is done via the IRS website, and it is totally free.
-It is necessary to get a business checking account, employ others, and file federal taxes.
+1. Apply for an EIN: You can do this on the IRS website, and it is totally free.
+It is necessary to open a business checking account, hire employees, and file federal taxes.

-- Create an Operating Agreement: This is not a legal requirement in South Carolina, but it is good practice and recommended.
-It resolves questions that could come up if a member were to leave.
+2. Create an Operating Agreement: This is not a legal requirement in South Carolina, but it is good practice and recommended.
+It addresses questions that could arise if a member were to leave.

-- Create a Business Bank Account: It is critical to separate your business and personal accounts to prevent any loss of personal liability protection.
+3. Create a Business Bank Account: It is critical to separate your business and personal accounts to avoid losing personal liability protection.

-- Get the Appropriate Business Licenses: Business licenses at the state, county, and city levels may be necessary to operate your business.
+5. Get the Appropriate Business Licenses: Licenses at the state, county, and city levels may be required to operate your business.

 A Note on Professional Assistance

 With time and caution, you can file the South Carolina articles of organization yourself.
-Unfortunately, the time it takes to correct errors can result in a severe loss of productivity and unnecessary spending.
+Unfortunately, the time required to correct errors can lead to significant productivity losses and unnecessary spending.

 Services like EasyFiling can help both foreign and U.S. entrepreneurs meet state-specific legal business needs.
-EasyFiling can help you create a business name, draft and file articles of organization, and help you obtain business status by taking this process off your hands.
+EasyFiling can help you create a business name, draft and file articles of organization, and obtain business status, taking this process off your hands.
 Professional filing support can lessen the legal risks involved as well as the time involved, so you can focus on what matters most: building your business.

 Frequently Asked Questions